Mutual Respect: Avoid Referring to Dental Colleagues as ‘Just a …’

 Well, let’s start with the obvious here.
 Dental assistants are the backbone of a practice.
 The proof is many dentists will cancel their schedule or scramble to get a temporary assistant for the day if their assistant is out of the office.
 So, an assistant is very important as a lack of one will halt a schedule.

-They are the ones in the office who knows where everything is.
+They are the ones in the office who know where everything is.
 Many of them do the office inventory, and some even perform administrative work.
 When something can’t be found in the office on their day off, they are commonly the ones who are called at home to ask where something is.

-Just a Dental Hygienist (temporary or permanent)
+Just a Dental Hygienist

 As with many dental assistants, dental hygienists have the advantage of working with multiple dentists to accumulate a variety of on-the-job knowledge, specialties, office flows, equipment and software use, and observing doctors’ decision-making processes.

-Hygienists are a fixture of the practice with the rapport they build and maintain.
+Hygienists are a fixture of the practice with the patient rapport they build and maintain.
 In fact, many patients keep their recalls just to see the hygienist.

 Just a Dentist